KerriganBlake/General_HPC_Use_Tutorial/SNP_Activity.md

 ```

 Example output:
-34754673 snp146CodingDbSnp.txt
+**34754673 snp146CodingDbSnp.txt**

  <a name="restructure"></a>
 Restructure Data
 ------

 You want to remove all lines containing n/a in the codons column since you are only interested in amino acid changes.
-To do this, you run the following command that checks the 11th column (codons) and removes lines containing "n/a" and put it into a new file:
+To do this, you run the following command that checks the 11th column (codons) and removes lines containing "n/a" and puts it into a new file:

 ```
 awk '$11 !~ /n\/a/ { print }' snp146CodingDbSnp.txt > no_na_snp146CodingDbSnp.txt